laetitia123/Github-Search/README.md

 ## Description
  The project is about GIhub Searching

+## BDD
+>the user will enter his git hubusername

+>the user  will be able to see his GithubProfile

+>the user has to see Repositories

+>tthe user has to view the profile of entered username

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.2.

 ## Development server